In the following guide, we’ll explain to you just how you can move a live WordPress website to your local machine.

 To create a new bundle, you have to click the create new package button.
 Duplicator will begin developing a package of your complete WordPress website.
-This might take some time, based on how much information you have in your live website.
-Once completed it’s going to redirect you to the package display, revealing recently generated package with a installer file.
-To move your website you need to download the zip package and the installer file to your PC.
+This might take some time, based on the amount and the size of files you have in your live website.
+Once completed it’s going to redirect you to the package display, revealing recently generated package with an installer file.
+To move your website you need to download the zip package and the installer file to your local host.

-Provide your local host’s database information.
+Provide your local host’s database informations.
 The server is normally the localhost.
-In case you haven’t established a new user for MySQL onto your website, then your username will be origin.
-If you’re using a password to your root user then enter that password, otherwise leave it blank.
+In case you haven’t established a new user for MySQL onto your website, then you should create one (you can do that when you create the database).
+It’s possible to use the root account, but it’s not recommended.
 Last, you have to enter the database name that you created.

 The installer will extract your database and WordPress files from the zip package and import them.
 Based upon how big is the package, this might take a little while.
-When the installer has pulled the files and dispersed database, then it is going to redirect you to the upgrade page.
+When the installer has pulled the files and import sucessfully the saved database, then it is going to redirect you to the upgrade page.

-On the upgrade page, you have to provide the URL of your website and the URL of the website in your local pc.
+On this page, you have to provide the URL of your website and the URL of the website in your local host.
 The plugin will automatically discover these values.
-Make certain that they’re right and then click the upgrade button.
+Be sure they’re right and then click the upgrade button.
 Duplicator plugin will update URLs in your database.

 That is all !
 You’ve moved your live website to a new server.
 The installer will show you a success webpage.
-You would also have to upgrade permalinks in the regional host website and delete the installer file and bundle.
+You would also have to upgrade permalinks (Settings > Permalinks) in the local host website and delete the installer file and bundle.

 Migrate to local without plugin